jabocken/SSM-Construction/README.md

 Every binary or library in the `examples` folder has a makefile documenting make rules for running the analysis, creating objdump outputs, and the like.
 For individual program binaries, you can run the command `make` to start the analysis from the program's entry point.
 For libraries, you can also use `make`, which will run all of the function analyses in order, but for the purposes of efficiency, we recommend using `make -j<N> -i`, which will execute the process using N processes in parallel.
 The `-i` option means analysis will continue even after a function analysis fails.

 For parallelism on a larger scale, we recommend usage of GNU parallel.
-The commands we recommend using for this purpose can be found in the `examples/parallel` file.
+The commands we recommend using for this purpose can be found in the `examples/xen/parallel` file, or by running the `parallel.sh` script from the `examples/xen` folder (this will take a while!).
 By default, those commands will use all available CPU cores.
-If you wish to use less, you can use `parallel -j<N> [...]` instead, much like for the plain makefile execution.
+If you wish to use fewer cores, you can use `parallel -j<N> [...]` instead, much like for the plain makefile execution.

 To collect info about the program binaries and library functions in a form suitable for pasting into a spreadsheet, you can use the scripts `so_parse.py` and `parse.py`.
 These python scripts require at least Python 3.5, but a recent-enough version of Python 3 should be installed by default on all recent Ubuntu-based distributions.
 Those scripts provide command info when executed with the `-h` argument.
 Examples of using them, from the `examples` folder, are: